DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 3) evaluation set inference

-You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple! 😉 ) or to this baseline code see `local/sed_trained.py` for some hints on how we are doing this for the baseline system.
+You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple! 😉 ) or to this baseline code see `local/sed_trainer_pretrained.py` for some hints on how we are doing this for the baseline system.

-**Important!!**

-In addition to this, we kindly suggest the participants to provide the energy consumption in kWh (using the same hardware used for 2) and 3)) of:
+⚠️ In addition to this, we kindly suggest the participants to provide the energy consumption in kWh (using the same hardware used for 2) and 3)) of:

 1) devtest inference for baseline system using: